Attraction Guide: Rainbow Bridge, La Conner, United States

 Transportation

 La Conner is a small town best explored on foot.
-The Rainbow Bridge is centrally located and easily accessible from most points within the town.
-If arriving by car, parking is available in various locations throughout La Conner, though it can be limited during peak season.
+The Rainbow Bridge is easily accessible from the downtown area.
+If you're arriving by car, there is street parking available, but it can be limited during peak season.
+Consider parking further out and enjoying a leisurely walk into town.